ciralproject/ciralproject.github.io/index.md

         text: Track participants are tasked with developing retrieval systems that return <em>documents</em> in a specified African language when issued a query in English.
 Retrieval is done at the passage level, with queries formulated as natural language questions and passages relevant to a given query are those with answers to the question.
 More details on the training and tests sets are provided in the <a href="#datasets">Dataset</a> section.
         icon: bi-tools
       - title: Submission
-        text: Each team is required to submit run files obtained from their retrieval systems in the standard TREC format.
+        text: Each team is required to submit run files obtained from their retrieval systems in the 6 column standard TREC format.
 Submissions are expected to be 2 to 3 per language, but with a cap of 3.
 Participants with more than 3 submissions in any of the languages would have the top 3 selected based on ranking by the team.
 Run files can be submitted using this <a href="https://forms.gle/M1XJi39evHfibPMB9">form</a>
         icon: bi-send-check
         #url: '#'
       - title: Evaluation
         text: Evaluation is done by creating pools for each query and manually judging for the binary relevance of retrieved passages (pooling depth is <em>k = 20</em>).
-Using the provided judgements, the submitted run files are evaluated with standard retrieval metrics such as MAP to account for precision and recall.
-We also evaluate for early precision using nDCG@10 and P@10.
+Using the provided judgements, the submitted run files are evaluated with the following standard retrieval metrics - Recall@100 and nDCG@20.
         icon: bi-graph-up
         #url: '#'
       - title: Working Notes
         text:  Each team is required to submit a working note detailing their proposed retrieval system and approach to the task.
-The required format for the working note is the ACM SIG’s template, with a maximum of 5 pages.
+The required format for the working note is the <b>Single Coulmn CEUR format</b>, with a minimum of 5 pages.
 Submissions would be made to the track’s email at <a href="mailto:ciralproject23@gmail.com">ciralproject23@gmail.com</a>.
         icon: bi-file-earmark-pdf

   - type: datasets.html